Sample Undergraduate Finance Model Answer

 On the other hand, a partnership is a business with two or more owners.
 Partnerships come in two types; general and limited.
 Within a general partnership, each partner is personally liable for all of the debts of the business.
 On the other hand, a limited partnership allows some partners to have limited liability.

 This means they are a debt to what they’ve invested into the business and not more than that.
-Furthermore, partnerships do not pay income taxes and instead report the company’s profits and loss as personal income according to the company’s share.
+Furthermore, partnerships do not pay income taxes and instead report the company’s profits and losses as personal income according to the company’s share.

 The advantage of this form of business organization is the distribution of debt and profit.
 It may also be easier to start up a business as the investment lies in each of the partners.